niuus/Snes9xRX/README.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.5.0 - November 22, 2019]
+* Xbox 360 wired controller support! (thanks revvv!)
+Before loading Snes9x RX, connect your Xbox 360 wired controller.
+When you're at the main screen (Choose a game), click on the emulator logo at the corner of the screen and read the status info at the bottom, just to make sure it was properly detected.
+In some cases you won't need to do this, it will just work.
+Remember, the controller only works when in-game.
+You can swap your player/port number by simply pressing on the Xbox Guide button.
+Enjoy!

+Right stick is configured as YXBA (essentially duplicating your buttons), specially useful for Smash TV fans like me =D

+* Xbox 360 wired controller code improvements. [revvv]

 [4.4.0 - November 07, 2019]
 * Fixed Funaki Masakatsu Hybrid Wrestler – Tougi Denshou graphical glitch.
 * Retrode 2 support tweaks.